 Fourthly, lines once blurred have recently become clearer with regard to property delineations in blockchain.
 Blockchain patent owners will want to capitalize not only on their technological innovations themselves, but on also on the underlying data set.
 Tailoring blockchain code to meet a certain customer’s requirements could either result in the customer demanding to own the technology himself or herself, or limit the vendor’s ability to use it in another way that might disadvantage the customer.
 However, the uniqueness of blockchain technology bends toward a shared ownership of its very own foundational code writing as well.
 In other words, shared IP rights rather than centralized rights.

-At our firm, we are proud discuss prevalent issues and their legal ramifications.
+At our firm, we are proud to discuss prevalent issues and their legal ramifications.
 We would be delighted to set up a free initial consultation to discuss the relevant internet, technology, business, or intellectual property laws.